Find Affordable College Courses

 The following schools top our list of the Most Popular Allied Health & Medical Assisting Services Undergraduate Certificate Colleges.

-Our 2023 rankings named Midwest Technical Institute - Springfield, Illinois the most popular school in Illinois for allied health and medical assisting services students working on their undergraduate certificate.
-MTI - Springfield, Illinois is a small private for-profit school located in the city of Springfield.
+Our analysis found Midwest Technical Institute - Springfield, Illinois to be the most popular school for allied health and medical assisting services students who want to pursue a undergraduate certificate in Illinois.
+MTI - Springfield, Illinois is a small private for-profit school located in the medium-sized city of Springfield.

 Of the 257 students majoring in medical assisting at MTI - Springfield, Illinois, 3% are male and 97% are female.